 Related user commands with common features can be grouped under a single name (see Section 3.5).
-This chapter introduces the predefined groups (as summarised in Table 1) and their constituent user commands.
+This chapter introduces the predefined groups (as summarised in Table 5-1) and their constituent user commands.

-Table 1.
-User Command Groups
+Table 5-1: User Command Groups

 Group Description ARRAY User commands that relate to arrays or variables.
+CALC User commands that manipulate data.
 FILE User commands that relate to files.
 FN User commands that relate to functions and operators.
-MISC User commands that do not obviously fit into any other category.
-NS User commands that relate to namespaces.
-OUTPUT User commands that change the way in which arrays are displayed in a Session.
+MSWIN User commands that only work on the Microsoft Windows operating system.
+NS User commands that relate to namespaces. ОИТРИТ User commands that change the way in which arrays are displayed in a Session.
 PERFORMANCE User commands that collect and analyse CPU consumption data.
-SALT User commands that perform the same actions as the SALT functions of the same name found in DSE.SALT.
-SAMPLES User commands that demonstrate the use of multiple levels of help and parsing user command lines.
-SVN User commands that cover svn's (the official command-line client of Subversion) task-specific subcommands of the same name.
-TOOLS User commands that can assist developers by retrieving and presenting information without changing the underlying code.
-TRANSFER User commands that convert workspaces between files written using other dialects of APL or older versions of Dyalog and the current Dyalog version.
-UCMD User commands that manage the user command framework.
-WS User commands that relate to workspaces.
+SALT User commands that perform the same actions as the SALT functions of the same name found in GSE.SALT .
+User commands that demonstrate the use of multiple levels of help and parsing user command lines.
+SAMPLES This group is only displayed by]? and]?+ if the path [SALT]/study is added to the cmddir global parameter (see Section 5.9.8).